-Any child with a significant health condition requiring regular medication or treatment will require a personal health care plan which will be completed with the parent and school nurse.
+Any child with a significant health condition requiring regular medication or treatment will require an Individual Health Care Plan which will be completed with the parent and school nurse.
 It is vital that parents inform us if their child has a health condition of this nature to enable us to ensure that their child's health needs are managed appropriately whilst they are at school.
 Information from this plan will be shared with key staff members to ensure that they are alert to the child's individual needs.